 You’ve heard the adage that “an ounce of prevention is worth a pound of cure.”
 That holds true when it comes to your heating and air conditioning (HVAC system).
 If you are proactive and prepare your HVAC for fall, you’re less likely to have costly repair or replacement issues.
 In addition, when you follow fall HVAC tips, you may be able to diagnose common air conditioning problems.

-Here are some things you can do to prevent HVAC problems this fall and Winter 2021, reduce electricity costs and help your system last longer:
+Here are some things you can do to prevent HVAC problems this fall and Winter of 2022, reduce electricity costs, and help your system last longer:

 • Identify damaged parts (if there are any)